myhsia/mkct4sys-bath/source/README.md

 └── params.yaml # Parameters for the spin-boson model
 ```

-### Third-party libraries
-The paper uses MKCT to post-process the moments computed by the code.
-A helper repository is written by the authors and is avialable at `thirdparty/mkct`.

 The DEOM code we used is developed by our collaborators and is available at GitLab repository [`moscal2.0`](https://git.lug.ustc.edu.cn/czh123/moscal2.0.git).